 Allegedly, your new Philippine ID card will be sufficient for you to avail services from government agencies like PhilHealth, GSIS etc.

 However, why does the government need your fingerprints and iris scan for you to avail these services?
 Will it prevent corruption as claimed?
 Whom is your ID protecting?
 You or the government official?
 It all sound suspicious to me.
+Read more about IRR of the RA 11055 or PhilSys Law.

 Who is the Author of National ID?